rolinmb/vid-gen-go/README.md

 Generating animations from .png images using golang and ffmpeg

+TODO: Understand whats going on better so I can make better animations; currently making params more automatable

 Run (from src): go build -o main && ./main

 Example functions (so I can remove comments from getPixelColorOne and getPixelColorTwo):